runlevel5/gpu-screen-recorder-gtk/README.md

 NvFBC doesn't work with PRIME, so if you are using PRIME then you can't record the monitor/screen, you have to record a single window.\

 ## Installation
+This program depends on [gpu-screen-recorder](https://git.dec05eba.com/gpu-screen-recorder/) which needs to be installed first.\
 Run `./build.sh` or if you are running Arch Linux, then you can find gpu screen recorder gtk on aur under the name gpu-screen-recorder-gtk-git (`yay -S gpu-screen-recorder-gtk-git`).\
 Dependencies needed when building using `build.sh`: `gtk3 libx11 libxrandr libpulse`.\
 If you use a distro that isn't user friendly, such as fedora, then you can install gpu-screen-recorder-gtk with flatpak here: [gpu-screen-recorder-flatpak](https://git.dec05eba.com/gpu-screen-recorder-flatpak/about/) (Note: this install method is slow).\